bmanubay/bmanubay.github.io/_posts/_2019-12-10-why-resampling-is-great.md

 Welcome back to the blog folks!
 Hopefully, you all are enjoying your holiday season, but also are still ready for some interesting stats methods.
 Today we're going to make a small foray into the world of resampling methods.
 Specifically, we are going use them to quantify the uncertainty in the accuracy of a machine learning model that we will code up in `Python`, using the powerful machine learning package `sklearn` or ['Scikit-learn'](scikit-learn.org).
 The data set for the classification problem I'm looking at today can be found [here](https://github.com/bmanubay/blog4_notebook_resampling/blob/master/breast-cancer-wisconsin-data.csv) on a GitHub repo I made for this post.
 It's a ~30 feature diagnostic data set where the target was the malignancy or benignness of a breast tumor.
 Orginally, I found the dataset on Kaggle.
 Let's start by introducing the concept of resampling and briefly discussing the methods that I'm going to be going over today.

 ## What is resampling?
+Let's start by introducing the idea of resampling.
+Resampling methods are processes of repeatedly drawing samples from a data set and calculating a statistic with an estimator in order to learn more about said estimator.
+In modern contexts, resampling is often used as a robust way to estimate the uncertainty on predictions of a fitted model.
+When training a machine learning algorithm, we split the available pool of data into distinct sets: one for training and another for testing.
+The utility here is to test the accuracy of the model on data that it has never seen before (which is obviously a more robust validation).
+We can use different resampling methods in choosing our train-test splits in order to place uncertainty bounds on the performance metric (or prediction) of our model.

+In the next section we'll use `Python`'s 'Scikit-learn' package in order to train a binary classifier and use several resampling methods in order to put uncertainty bounds on their performance metrics.
+We'll be investigating the following resampling schemes:

+1. Leave-one-out
+2. Leave-K-Out
+3. Random permutation
+4. Bootstrapping

+## Implementing resampling methods in a binary classification problem

 **Bayes' Theorem**